Köln Hauptbahnhof: Reconstruction and new construction

 For several years after World War II, there was debate as to whether the main station should be rebuilt on the site of the Gereon freight yard—now the site of MediaPark.
 Therefore, the reconstruction of the main railway station was a slow process and for a decade Cologne station included temporary structures.

-The first building occurred in 1953 with the demolition of the long building on the western side, which was replaced by a modern building with baggage handling facilities and a hotel.
-The old station building (which had been only slightly damaged during the war and temporarily repaired) was demolished in 1955.
-On 23 September 1957, the new station hall with its shell-shaped roof was opened to the design of the architects Schmitt and Schneider.
-The main station building was built on the northern side of the station following the demolition of an originally built-up area between the streets of Maximinenstraße, Domstraße, Hofergasse and Hermannstraße and the shifting of Goldgasse with the building of Breslauer Platz as a second entrance plaza.
+The first phase of redevelopment began in 1953 with the demolition of the long building on the western side, replaced by a modern structure incorporating baggage handling facilities and a hotel.
+The original station building, which had sustained only minor wartime damage and had been temporarily repaired, was demolished in 1955.
+On 23 September 1957, the new station hall, featuring a shell-shaped roof designed by architects Schmitt and Schneider, was inaugurated.
+The main station building was constructed on the northern side of the station following the clearance of built-up areas between Maximinenstraße, Domstraße, Hofergasse, and Hermannstraße, along with the relocation of Goldgasse to accommodate the creation of Breslauer Platz as a secondary entrance plaza.

 In the course of building the S-Bahn up until 1991, the entire railway line, railway station and the Hohenzollern bridge were supplemented by two independent S-Bahn tracks.
 First, in 1975 two additional platforms were built (10 and 11) and then the additional tracks were built on the Hohenzollern bridge for the S-Bahn line.

-In 2000, a shopping centre was opened at the entry level—including the area under the S-Bahn tracks.
-The so-called colonnade includes 70 shops and restaurants with over 11,500 square metres of retail space and 700 employees.
+In 2000, a shopping centre was opened at the station’s entry level, extending to the area beneath the S-Bahn tracks.
+Known as the colonnade, it comprises 70 shops and restaurants, encompassing over 11,500 square metres (124,000 sq ft) of retail space and employing approximately 700 people.